ddbj/www/_ddbj/mga-e.md

     url: /ddbj/tpa-e.html
 ---

-<span class="red">**[Caution] DDBJ terminated
-accepting new submission of MGA data.**</span>
+<span class="red">**[Caution] DDBJ terminated accepting new submission of MGA data.**</span>

-In order to accept a large scale of sequence data that provide useful information for annotation of genome assemblies/sequences, the International Nucleotide Sequence Database Collaboration (INSDC;
-DDBJ/EMBL-Bank/GenBank) have created a new category.
+In order to accept a large scale of sequence data that provide useful information for annotation of genome assemblies/sequences, the INSDC have created a new category.
 The name of this new category is Mass sequence for Genome Annotation (MGA).
-The definition of MGA data is the following.。
+The definition of MGA data is the following.

 The definition of MGA data
 : MGA is defined as those sequences which are produced in large